The Outer Limits (1963 TV series): Production

 Two Season 1 episodes without a "bear" are "The Forms of Things Unknown" and "Controlled Experiment", the first of which was shot in a dual format as science fiction for The Outer Limits and as a thriller for a pilot for an unmade series, The Unknown.
 Actor Barry Morse, who starred in "Controlled Experiment", states that it was made as a pilot for an unrealized science fiction/comedy series.
 It was the only comedic episode of The Outer Limits.

 Earlier Season 1 episodes with no "bear" were "The Hundred Days of the Dragon" and "The Borderland", made before the "bear" convention was established.
 Season 2 episodes with a "bear" are "Keeper of the Purple Twilight", "The Duplicate Man", "Wolf 359" and "The Probe".
 "Bears" appear near the conclusion of the Season 2 episodes "Counterweight", "The Invisible Enemy", and "Cold Hands, Warm Heart".
 The "bear" in "The Architects of Fear", the monstrously altered Allen Leighton, was judged by some of ABC's local affiliate stations to be so frightening that they broadcast a black screen during the "Thetan's" appearances, effectively censoring most of the show's last act.
 In other parts of the United States, the "Thetan" footage was tape-delayed until after the 11pm/10c news.
 In others, it was not shown at all.

-The series was shot at KTTV (Metromedia Square) on sound stage # 2.
+The series was shot at KTTV (Metromedia Square), Hollywood, California on sound stage # 2.

 Season 1 had music by Dominic Frontiere, who doubled as Production Executive; Season 2 featured music by Harry Lubin, with a variation of his Fear theme for One Step Beyond being heard over the end titles.